UofT-HPRC/tpdp/README.md

 `helpful_scripts` right now contains some bach aliases used on the MPSoCs, as well as a neat little method Clark uses to compile HLS (I really like it)

+`ip_core_tidbits` is just meant to help you get started using some of the really complicated IPs, before going into the really long user guides from Xilinx

 `linux_kernel_programming` will contain just a few tips and pointers that will make it easier to understand Linux kernel source code, and potentially help you